 Brandon Schultheis (pronounced 'shul-tice') has been professionally tattooing since the fall of 2006.
 Due to the amount of clientele I've built up of over the past decade, I work in a private setting at BlackSails Studio by appointment only, and only take on new projects when time allows.
 Please email me with ideas for your tattoo project, and if it's a good fit for me, I maintain a waiting list for potential future clients.

-I currently have about a 6 month wait for new clients to get tattooed by me.
-Depending on what type of project you're looking to do, the wait could be more or less.
+My books are currently closed and I'm unable to take on any new clients or projects at this time.
+But if you're interested in discussing your project for the future and getting on my waiting list, please see the contact page.
+Depending on what type of project you're looking to do, the wait time could vary.
 Please visit the FAQ page for the appointment booking process.
 I'm very fortunate to have such great clients and I appreciate the desire to get work done by me.
-As you'll see in my portfolio, I lean towards Bio-Organic/Mechanical, Japanese and New School/Illustrative tattooing; projects like these are the ones that I will almost always take on.
+As you'll see in my portfolio, I specialize in Illustrative New School and Bio-Mechanical tattooing; projects like these are the ones that I will almost always take on.
 I prefer working with color, but I'm still open to black and gray work if it's more appropriate for that piece.

 FREQUENTLY ASKED QUESTIONS